 I then went on to Oregon State University where I earned a Master’s degree in Atmospheric Science.
 Not only did I get all the answers to my questions about the weather, but I got to teach undergraduate classes on meteorology and conducted cutting-edge research on atmospheric flow patterns.

 After internships in Spokane, Washington, and Portland, Oregon I landed my first on-air meteorologist job in Eugene, Oregon where I stayed for over eight years.
 I got to forecast from the beach, from the tops of mountains and everywhere in between.
 I covered historic wind, rain and snow storms, catastrophic flooding, and the Pacific tsunami of 2011.
 My favorite live broadcast though was while floating in the clouds in a hot air balloon.

 The American Meteorological Society certified me as a broadcast meteorologist in 2010, the highest credential awarded to TV meteorologists.

 Growing up in the Pacific Northwest, Alaska always felt like our neighbor, and now my husband and I are thrilled to call Anchorage home.
-We look forward to many adventures across this great state with our two young children, and I’m already enjoying pondering the Alaska clouds, watching the amazing sunsets and keeping Alaskans prepared for what ever weather comes your way.
+We've enjoyed many adventures across this great state with our two young children, and I always enjoy pondering the Alaska clouds, watching the amazing sunsets and keeping Alaskans prepared for whatever weather comes your way.